 4. POSSIBLE SIDE EFFECTS

 Like all medicines, Ketesse can cause side effects, although not everybody gets them.

 Possible side effects are listed below according to how likely they are to occur.
-Since the list is based in part on side effects from the tablet formulation of Ketesse, and Ketesse granules is absorbed faster than the tablets, it is possible that the actual frequency of (gastrointestinal) side effects could be higher with Ketesse granules.
 This table tells you how many patients might get these side effects: